Skip to main content

 To maintain your funding or seek new funding, you'll need to reapply for financial aid each year you attend college.
 Keep in mind that dates can change from year-to-year, especially if you move to a different state or transfer colleges.

-If you've applied to FAFSA in the past, you might notice some changes in 2024.
-The FAFSA Simplification Act reduces the amount of questions that parents and students need to answer.
+If you've applied to FAFSA in the past, you might notice the process has changed.
+In 2024, the FAFSA Simplification Act reduces the number of questions that parents and students need to answer.
 You may also be required to transfer tax information to the Department of Education going forward, which used to be optional.

 The amount of aid you receive each year depends on your level of financial need.
 Since financial needs and circumstances can fluctuate, your financial offer might also look different from year to year.
 You may also discover that your financial offer varies by school.
 So, if you're considering multiple schools, you'll want to pay attention to what's offered in each package.